Disabled Lift in House Cost

 Things to Consider When Installing a Disabled Lift in Your Home

-If your house is an old or listed building, you will need a chartered surveyor to assess the condition of the ceiling before fitting the disabled lift.
+If your house is an old or listed building, you may need a chartered surveyor to assess the condition of the ceiling before fitting the disabled lift.

 Can a lift be installed in any home?
 My elderly parents want one instead of a stairlift, but are there limitations or considerations we should know about?